ghc-proposals/ghc-proposals/proposals/0000-custom-type-warnings.rst

 * It is possible to selectively postpone a warning by adding the corresponding constraint to the context.

+* It is possible to suppress a warning in source code by adding a call to ``suppressWarning``.

 A reasonable alternative to this proposal would be to extend ``WARNING`` and ``DEPRECATED`` so that they could be attached to class instances, and perhaps could gain some of the other features proposed here.